 1. Specify posting interval for each timer

 As mentioned earlier, for each number of posts you set the campaign to publish, a publishing timer is created.
-And these timers are randomly selected between X-Y (highlighted in green).
-But if you want each timer to get selected within specific hours, you can enable the option to specify posting interval for each timer.
+And these timers are randomly selected between X-Y. But if you want each timer to get selected within specific hours, you can enable the option to specify a posting interval for each timer.

 After checking the said option, you will see additional timers where you can indicate the Start and End of the intervals (in red highlights).

 Whether you opted to edit each timer to your preference or leave it as it is, the publishing timers will remain to whatever you’ve left it to be.